Kyslik/asos-selenium/README.md

  - demonstrate

 ## Documentation
-Documentation is written in LaTeX, using upgraded [FEIStyle template](https://github.com/Kyslik/FEIStyle); see [documentation](https://github.com/Kyslik/asos-selenium/blob/master/documentation) folder.
+Documentation is written in LaTeX, using upgraded [FEIStyle template](https://github.com/Kyslik/FEIStyle); see [documentation](https://github.com/Kyslik/asos-selenium/blob/master/documentation) folder or see compiled pdf [here](https://github.com/Kyslik/asos-selenium/blob/master/documentation/selenium_kiesel.pdf).

 ## Presentation
 Presentation is made in Keynote 6.6.2 (2571), please email me if you are interested in `.key` file.